SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 #### JSON values

-- `url`: The url of the link to add.
+- `url`: The URL of the link to add.
 - `displayName`: The display name of the link.
 - `navComponent`: The component where to add the link, QuickLaunch, Hub, or Footer.
 The default is **QuickLaunch**.
 - `isWebRelative`: **True** if the link is web relative; otherwise, **False**.
 The default is **False**.
 - `parentDisplayName`: An optional parameter.
 If provided, it makes this navigation link a child (sub link) of the navigation link with this displayName.
 If both this and parentUrl are provided, it searches for a link that matches both to be the parent.
 - `parentUrl`: An optional parameter.
-If provided, it makes this navigation link a child (sub link) of the navigation link with this url.
+If provided, it makes this navigation link a child (sub link) of the navigation link with this URL.
 If both this and parentDisplayName are provided, it searches for a link that matches both to be the parent.
 - `isParentUrlWebRelative`: An optional parameter. **True** if the link is web relative; otherwise, **False**.
-The default is **False**.
+The default value is **False**.

 #### Example